BYU forward Lohner transferring to Baylor in his home state

 - Scott DrewAmerican basketball player and coach

-WACO, Texas (AP) BYU forward Caleb Lohner is transferring to Baylor, a return to his home state after two seasons with the Cougars.
+WACO, Texas — BYU forward Caleb Lohner is transferring to Baylor, a return to his home state after two seasons with the Cougars.

 Baylor coach Scott Drew said Monday that the 6-foot-8, 235-pound forward had signed a financial-aid contract with the Big 12 Conference school.
 Lohner put his name in the transfer portal last month.